sa3dany/android-sms-hooks/README.md

 Android SMS Webhooks
 ====================

-Sends a POST request to a custom endpoint each time you receive an SMS message.
+Sends a POST request to your webhook URL each time you receive an SMS message.
+Since SMS messages can contain sensetive information, this app only alows HTTPS protocol URLs.

 Request Body
 ------------